tredontho/purescript-book/text/chapter11.md

 ## Exercises

  1. (Easy) What is the result of replacing `execState` with `runState` or `evalState` in our example above?
- 1. (Medium) A string of parentheses is _balanced_ if it is obtained by either concatenating zero-or-more shorter balanced strings, or by wrapping a shorter balanced string in a pair of parentheses.
+ 1. (Medium) A string of parentheses is _balanced_ if it is obtained by either concatenating zero-or-more shorter balanced strings or wrapping a shorter balanced string in a pair of parentheses.

      Use the `State` monad and the `traverse_` function to write a function